learnlatex/learnlatex.github.io/en/lesson-02.md

 # Working with LaTeX

+<span
+  class="summary">This lesson explains what a TeX system is and which are the most common ones, it lists some of the text editors usually used with LaTeX, and the online systems which have integrated editors.</span>

+## LaTeX applications

 Unlike many computer programs, LaTeX is not a single application containing 'everything' in one.
 Instead, there are separate programs that work together.
 We can divide those up into two things you actually need: